kestra-io/docs/content/docs/15.how-to-guides/webhooks.md

 ## Webhooks in Kestra EE

 Let us leverage Kestra Secrets to store the webhook key.
 From the left navigation menu on the Kestra UI, navigate to `Namespaces`.
 Click on the namespace under which you want to create the flow with the webhook trigger.
 We will use `company.team` namespace for this example.
 On the corresponding namespace page, navigate to the `Secrets` tab.
-Click on `New secret` button at the top, and create a new secret with `Key` as `WEBHOOK_KEY` (you may choose any appropriate name) and `Secret` as the webhook key value.
+Click on the `New secret` button at the top, and create a new secret with `Key` as `WEBHOOK_KEY` (you may choose any appropriate name) and `Secret` as the webhook key value.
 Let us use `1KERKzRQZSMtLdMdNI7Nkr` for this example.
-Save the secret.
+Once you've done that, save the secret.

 ![navigate_to_secrets](/docs/how-to-guides/webhooks/navigate_to_secrets.png)